EASTWOOD’S COACH DANIEL MARTINEZ

 "I don't play," Rutter admits.
 "But neither did Leo Fender - who, Fender Guitars?"

 I asked him what he wants to get his hands on next, and Rutter said his needs and desires are slim.
 He did share with us his next project - a podcast.
-His first guest?
-Tim Hardaway.

 THE COLLECTIVE KVIA PROMO VIDEO